 The downfall of Net4India started a few years back when the company failed to repay loans and the government’s service tax.
 In 2013, the government arrested Net4Inda’s promoter for not depositing service tax collected from their clients.

-Many customers have filed their dispute to ICANN, Indian Corporation for Assigned Names and Numbers, the body responsible for I.P. and TLD, and top-level domain management.
-ICANN has said that it is currently in discussion with the government regarding transferring the responsibility of domain and email registered on Net4India to any other potential company.
+Many customers have filed their disputes with ICANN, Indian Corporation for Assigned Names and Numbers, the body responsible for I.P. and TLD, and top-level domain management.
+ICANN has said that it is currently in discussion with the government regarding transferring the responsibility of the domain and email registered on Net4India to any other potential company.